EOEPCA/deployment-guide/docs/building-blocks/application-hub.md

 - If you have multiple **Profiles**, pick one.
 - Wait for the container to start.
 You should end up in a JupyterLab interface.

-If something fails (e.g., a 401 from Keycloak or a "profile list is empty" error), review the logs:
+If something fails (e.g. a 401 from Keycloak or a "profile list is empty" error), review the logs:

 ```bash
 kubectl logs -n application-hub <application-hub-pod-name>